Commodity Risk Management Definition

-The risk which a commodity player can be broadly categorized into following 4 categories.
+The risk in which a commodity player can be broadly categorized into the following four categories.

 - Quantity Risk: This risk arises due to changes in the availability of commodities.

-- Cost risk: Arises due to adverse movement in the prices of commodities which impact business costs.
+- Cost Risk: Arises due to adverse movement in the prices of commodities that impact business costs.